Zenger doesn't like 'victim' description for KU, expresses complete confidence in Self, staff in wake of college basketball scandal

 Zenger said those compliance efforts have been going to “greater lengths” since September, when allegations surrounding pay-for-play at other universities first emerged.

 The scandal has left KU with a decision on whether to extend its contract with Adidas.
-The two defendants in the case — James Gatto and Merl Code — both have ties with Adidas.
+Two of the three defendants in the case — James Gatto and Merl Code — have ties with Adidas.
 Gatto is an executive of the firm, and Code was a consultant to Adidas during the time of the alleged crimes.

 In September, just prior to the news breaking of the first round of indictments in the college basketball case, KU announced a multimillion-dollar, multiyear extension for Adidas to remain as the athletic apparel partner of KU Athletics.
 However, the deal has not been signed.